 Bacterial meningitis is a very serious disease.
 If it is diagnosed early and treated promptly, most people make a complete recovery.
-Even with prompt treatment, some cases may result in permanent disabilities such as loss of hearing, loss of vision, intellectual disabilities, paralysis, or limb amputations.
+Even with prompt treatment, some cases may result in permanent disabilities such as loss of hearing, loss of vision, mental retardation, paralysis, or limb amputations.
 Bacterial meningitis can also be fatal.

-How does bacterial meningitis spread?
+How is bacterial meningitis spread?